MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-mi.md

 Below are the key differences:

-- No concept of update rollup in SCOM Managed Instance (preview).
+- No update rollup in SCOM Managed Instance (preview).
 A patch will be released as and when there are significant fixes and updates made to the product.
-They'll be released at a cadence of as often as two weeks or two months.
+They'll be released at a frequency of as often as two weeks or two months.
-- Patching is quick and convenient.
-Select the button and wait for the patch to complete.
+- Patching is quick and convenient and happens at a click of a button.
-- All newer patches are backward compatible with older versions.
+- All newer patches are backward compatible with the older versions.

 This article provides information on how to patch your SCOM Managed Instance (preview).